d-kozhevnikova/Ageing-transcriptome-meta-analysis/Project report.md

 ### GO enrichment analysis

-Gene Onthology enrichment analysis was done to identify functional categories for the obtained DEGs.
+Gene Onthology enrichment analysis was done with **gseapy** python package to identify functional categories for the obtained DEGs.
 In the genes overexpressed with age across multiple datasets in the brain, the enrichment terms are the following:

 <img
   src="/figs/Enrich_terms_over_brain.jpg"